 Arts and Culture

 An Act relating to the remedy for the sale of sick puppies and kittens– This bill provide fair and reasonable recourse in the event that an “unfit” puppy or kitten is sold to a consumer by improving the puppy and kitten “Lemon Law.”
 This bill enhances consumer protection by requiring a better remedy, including the option for reimbursement of some medical expenses.
+Supported by the Massachusetts Society for the Prevention of Cruelty to Animals and the Humane Society.

 An Act relative to medical marijuana patient safety and access– It will give the Cannabis Control Commission the clear authority to create licenses in the medical marijuana sector and it will help expand safe access to patients in currently underserved areas of Massachusetts.
 It will also require clear signage on recreational facilities, stating that they are not medical